J.D. / M.P.P. Degree Program

 - Apply to the Law School by March 1.

-- Apply to the Thomas Jefferson Program in Public Policy by February 15.
+- Apply to the William & Mary Public Policy by the Program stated deadline.

-If you're initially accepted to both schools, you can start your program at either, but you need to make the choice and tell both schools about it by May 15.
-Do that by contacting each school's Associate Dean or Director of Admissions.
+If you're initially accepted to both schools, you can start your program at either, but you need to make the choice and inform both schools of your decision by May 15.
+Do so by contacting each school's Associate Dean or Director of Admissions.

-You can also decide to apply for a joint degree after you've become a law student.
+You may also apply for a joint degree after you've become a law student.
 If you're accepted into the other program, then contact the Law School's Associate Dean of Administration and the other program's Director of Admission by May 15.

 Plan of Study

-- You will take a combination of law and policy courses in your final two years.
+- You’ll take a combination of law and public policy courses in your final two years.